 3. Drink Lots Of Beer

 The good news is that as well as chilli peppers, the other thing Mexico has in great abundance is great-tasting beer.
 Unlike water, capsaicin is soluble in alcohol and the pain is simply washed away.
-If you’re in a lot of pain, try a stronger alcoholic drink such a tequila or Mezcal.
+If you’re in a lot of pain, try a stronger alcoholic drink such as tequila or Mezcal.

 4. Eat Something Greasy

-7. Classic Remedies/Old Wives Tales
+6. Classic Remedies/Old Wives Tales

-Most of the weird and wonderful advice given to remedy the painful effects of eating chilli are based on the proven science outlined above.
-However, how to neutralise spicy food in terms of home remedies or old wives tales?
-Here are just a handful of them.
-Touch the burn with: cucumber, ice cream, banana, toothpaste, lemon/lime juice, or chocolate.
+Most of the weird and wonderful advice given to remedy the painful effects of eating chilli is based on the proven science outlined above.

 Discover Our Authentic Mexican Recipes